NJ Alimony Reform and the Elimination of Permanent Alimony

 - The affect of the marriage or civil union on either party’s capability to become “self-supporting” including, but restricted to a spouse or partner’s role as primary care taker of a child;

 - Tax considerations of the parties.

 See my other articles on this website titled “New Jersey Alimony Reform And Retirement”, “New Jersey Alimony Reform and the Loss Of Employment Or Income”, and “New Jersey Alimony Reform and Cohabitation.”
-If you have any questions in regard to alimony reform and how it affects you, call me today for a free 30 minute in office consultation at (201) 845-7400.
+If you have any questions in regard to alimony reform and how it affects you, call me today for a free comprehensive in office consultation at (201) 845-7400.